e271828e/Flight.jl/prototypes/kernel/NOTES.md

 both on 2026-08-25.
 The `set_slot!` row in the README's table entered with increment 9; increment 10's device-staging row was retired by increment 12 on 2026-08-26, `attach!` returning the handle, and the two §11.8 presentation rows entered with increment 13.
+Increment 14 retired both presentation rows on 2026-08-26 and entered its own three: the harness register's cell, the tail window, and the status's per-publication allocation.